goyalananya/goyalananya.github.io/index.markdown

 ## Personal Interests

-Outside of my professional work, I have a keen interest in Origami.
-This intricate art form has taught me the importance of patience, precision, and creativity—qualities that I bring to my architectural practice.
-Origami not only inspires my designs but also enhances my problem-solving abilities and attention to detail.
+Outside of my professional work, I have a keen interest in Origami and Kirigami.
+These intricate art forms have taught me the importance of patience, precision, and creativity—qualities that I bring to my architectural practice.
+Both Origami and Kirigami not only inspire my designs but also enhance my problem-solving abilities and attention to detail.